-If you were convicted of a DUI or DWI in Florida or Virginia, or if you committed other serious offenses in either state, then you may be required to get an FR-44 certificate.
+If you were convicted of a DUI or DWI in Florida or Virginia or committed other serious offenses in either state, you may be required to get an FR-44 certificate.

 An FR-44 policy isn’t technically car insurance.
 It’s a certificate that proves you have car insurance.
 However, you can still buy an FR-44 policy from any major insurance company in the United States.